go-out-mapbox/.github/search/README.md

 # This is a web form for submit your location using Mapbox Geocoding API[^1].

 - First, Drag the marker to get the location.
-- Select a date and add a comment to the location.
+- Select the date and add comments to the location.
-- Submit your location by clicking "I Was Here".
+- Click "I Was Here" to submit the location to your collection.

 ---